geoffrey-young/RecommendationEngine/README.md

    * Are people interested in wine festivals also interested in beer festivals?
 How would you find out?
    * How do hashtags relate across events?
 What data enrichment would help?
-   * Are events a certain distance away more intersting that events in the same DMA?
+   * Are events a certain distance away more interesting that events in the same DMA?

 There is no "best recommendation" or right answer, so explore the data and your ideas with gusto and see where they lead.